Kortemme-Lab/pull_into_place/demos/ksi/README.rst

 We will also use workspaces to sync files between our workstation and the cluster.
 The workspace on the cluster will be "normal" and will not know about the one on our workstation.
-In contrast, the workspace on our workstation will know about the one on the cluster and will be able to transfer data to and from
+In contrast, the workspace on our workstation will be "remote".
+It will know about the one on the cluster and will be able to transfer data to and from it.
-it:

 .. note::
    Pay attention to the ``ssh chef.compbio.ucsf.edu`` and ``exit`` commands,